oddbear/Revelator.io24.Api/README.md

 - Stream Deck plugin: Fat Channel Toggle, Routing, presets and headphone sources, with status.
 - Touch Portal plugin: Volume control, Fat Channel Toggle, Routing, presets and headphone sources, with status.
 - Loupedeck plugin: Volume control, Fat Channel Toggle, Routing, presets and headphone sources, with status.

 ## How to test

 - Read the text on this page.
 - Go to the [Releases](https://github.com/oddbear/Revelator.io24.Api/releases/tag/v0.0.4-beta) page, or click on `Releases` to the right of this page.
-- Read the text on the releases page.
+- Also read the text on the releases page.
 - Windows App:
   - Download zip file under Assets on the Releases page
   - Unzip